rdpeng/rprogdatascience/_book/parallel.md

 Many problems in statistics and data science can be executed in an "embarrassingly parallel" way, whereby multiple independent pieces of a problem are executed simultaneously because the different pieces of the problem never really have to communicate with each other (except perhaps at the end when all the results are assembled).
 Despite the name, there's nothing really "embarrassing" about taking advantage of the structure of the problem and using it speed up your computation.
 In fact, embarrassingly parallel computation is a common paradigm in statistics and data science.

-A> In general, it is NOT a good idea to use the functions described in this chapter with graphical user interfaces (GUIs) because, to summarize the help page for `mclapply()`, bad things can happen.
+> In general, it is NOT a good idea to use the functions described in this chapter with graphical user interfaces (GUIs) because, to summarize the help page for `mclapply()`, bad things can happen.
 That said, the functions in the `parallel` package seem two work okay in RStudio.

 The basic mode of an embarrassingly parallel operation can be seen with the `lapply()` function, which we have reviewed in a [previous chapter](#loop-functions).
 Recall that the `lapply()` function has two arguments: